saisarayu/Weirdmyths/weirdmyths/readme.md

-#  Unclean Laptop Screens Leaderboard
+#  Unclean Laptop Screens Leaderboard nano README.md  # If using a terminal-based editor

 A fun and unconventional platform where users can **submit, view, vote, and comment** on the **most unclean laptop screens** seen in a classroom.